 Meta-regression involves the application of regression analysis to a pool of comparable empirical estimates (Nelson and Kennedy 2009; Richardson et al. 2015).
 The first generation of wetland valuation meta-analyses included hundreds of studies from around the world and specified a dollars per hectare value estimate as the dependent variable (Ghermandi et al. 2010; Brander, Florax, and Vermaat 2006; Woodward and Wui 2001; Brouwer et al. 1999).

 The huge heterogeneity in value estimates across the world and valuation methods raises some concerns with these early applications.
-Another concern is with the use of dollar per hectare values as the dependent variable which may not be appropriate as social values are not linked to a specific surface area of a wetland.
-There are further concerns regarding the commensurability of including value estimates from many different valuation methods such as replacement cost and stated preference as well as studies from such disparate places as the United States and Cameroon which would violate the welfare consistency condition (Nelson and Kennedy 2009; Johnston and Rosenberger 2010; Rosenberger 2010; Boyle and Wooldridge 2018); another issue is the commodity inconsistency problem, which occurs when the commodity being valued is not the same across studies used for the meta-regression (Vedogbeton and Johnson, 2020).
+One concern is with the use of dollar per hectare values as the dependent variable which may not be appropriate as social values are not linked to a specific surface area of a wetland but rather to people.
+There are further concerns regarding the commensurability of including value estimates from many different valuation methods such as replacement cost and stated preference as well as studies from such disparate places as the United States and Cameroon which would violate the welfare consistency condition (Nelson and Kennedy 2009; Johnston and Rosenberger 2010; Rosenberger 2010; Boyle and Wooldridge 2018).
+Another issue is the commodity inconsistency problem, which occurs when the commodity being valued is not the same across studies used for the meta-regression (Vedogbeton and Johnson, 2020).
 A final concern is that these models did not use frameworks that are consistent with economic theory (Moeltner et al., 2019) and key empirical conditions: commodity consistency, welfare consistency, sensitivity to scope and adding up condition (Kling and Phaneuf, 2018; Newbold and Walsh, 2018; Moeltner, 2019).
 Sensitivity to scope states that willingness to pay to conserve wetlands should increase with the change in wetland acres, while the adding up condition specifies that the WTP to achieve a target wetland acreage should be equal to or less than the sum of incremental WTP estimates from achieving the same wetland acreage target but in sequential steps (Kling and Phaneuf, 2018; Moeltner, 2019).

 We satisfy the welfare consistency condition by collecting meta-data that used stated preference method to estimate the willingness to pay by households to conserve wetlands in US and Canada (Johnson and Bauer, 2019).
 For this study, we augment the 7 Canadian studies with a further 15 studies from the United States.
 From the 7 Canadian studies, we were able to obtain 16 observations, and 25 observations from the US studies.
 Detailed descriptions of the US and Canadian studies that we used in this study are provided in Tables A1 and A2, respectively (in appendix 1).
 Also, to ensure that our model is compliant with the commodity consistency principle to produce valid and credible parameter estimates (Vedogbeton and Johnson, 2020) we included a dummy variable which equals 1 if the WTP is for specific ecosystem endpoints, including provisioning, regulating, and cultural ecosystem services.
 Further, following Kling and Phaneuf (2018) and Moeltner et al. (2019) we estimated our model with functional forms that have the best chance of satisfying the sensitivity to scope and adding up conditions.